alwell/NorthernLine/index.md

 # The Northern Line to High Reality via Bank

-This book is under revision and expected to be published on May 18th 2019.
+This book is published on May 18th 2019.

 ![Tooting Broadway](bec.jpeg)